-How to Create an Enterprise Podcast Employees Will Actually Want to Listen to
+How to Leverage Enterprise Podcast Solutions to Create Podcasts Employees Will Want to Listen to

-Podcasting adoption continues to steadily grow.
-57% of Americans have consumed a podcast, with more than 80 million considering themselves weekly listeners.
-That growth indicates a consumer desire to take in content in new ways, and it can be a boon for your company’s internal comms program.
+Podcasting adoption continues to grow steadily.
+According to Statista, 44% of Americans have consumed a podcast in the past month, up from 39% in 2019.
+That growth indicates a consumer desire to consume content in new ways, and it can be a boon for your company’s internal comms program.
+That’s where enterprise podcast solutions come in.

 Well…not quite.
-To have an effective program, keep these six podcasting tips in mind.
+To have an effective program, you’ll need more than an enterprise podcast solution.
+You’ll need organization, a purpose, and a bit of creativity.
+Keep these six podcasting tips in mind.

 You’ll quickly learn trying to have one person manage the podcast on their own will cause this internal comms initiative to fall apart.
 Creating an internal podcast requires people working together and owning their areas of responsibility.